-Not only that, but she thinks she has a full understanding of all current related conditions (which you may, in fact, have, and which she may not — because it’s not her job).
-And she expects you to share her point of view on the present situation even if she hasn’t explained what it is or how to handle it.
-In fact, she hasn’t even been particularly explicit about what she actually wants from you.
+Not only that, but she thinks she has a full understanding of all current conditions (which you may have, and she may not — because it’s not her job).
+And she expects you to share her point of view on the present situation even if she hasn’t been particularly explicit about what it is or how she actually wants you to handle it.

-On the other hand, she doesn’t appear to notice the gap between your reality and her expectations which, on some level, may be a kind of fantasy she has about how things are “supposed to be.”
+On the other hand, she doesn’t appear to notice the gap between your reality and her expectations.
 Nor has she taken into account what kind of resources or support you might need to get your performance and your results closer to her ideal.

 Bring the Goalposts Back to the End Zone